thedarkwriter/courseware-lms-content/video/conditional_statements_LVM.md

 # Conditional Statements

-In this lesson, I'll discuss **conditional statements.** Conditional statements let you write Puppet code that behaves differently in different contexts.
+In this video, I'll discuss **conditional statements.** Conditional statements let you write Puppet code that behaves differently in different contexts.
 I'll show how to use conditional statements to write flexible Puppet code, explain the syntax of the `if` statement, and show how to use an `if` statement to intelligently